dayfine/stock-reconciliation/README.md

 git clone https://github.com/dayfine/stock-reconciliation.git
 ```

+There is no external dependency except `pytest` for testing. `setup.py` is provided but not necessary.

 ## To Use
 - Note: the program was written and tested in Python3.
 A minimum test has been performed with Python2 as well.
 To use with Python2, simply remove the 3 from all the commands below.